pulumi/terraform-provider-aws/website/docs/r/elasticsearch_domain.html.markdown

 * `access_policies` - (Optional) IAM policy document specifying the access policies for the domain
 * `advanced_options` - (Optional) Key-value string pairs to specify advanced configuration options.
-   Note that the values for these configuration options must be strings (wrapped in quotes) or they may be wrong and cause a perpetual diff, causing Terraform to want to recreate your Elasticsearch domain on every apply.
+   Note that the values for these configuration options must be strings (wrapped in quotes) or they may be wrong and cause a perpetual diff, causing this provider to want to recreate your Elasticsearch domain on every apply.
 * `ebs_options` - (Optional) EBS related options, may be required based on chosen [instance size](https://aws.amazon.com/elasticsearch-service/pricing/).
 See below.
 * `encrypt_at_rest` - (Optional) Encrypt at rest options.
 Only available for [certain instance types](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-instance-types.html).
 See below.